We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A few less favorable reviews note delays in receiving messages.
 Others report that the company did not connect them with a licensed therapist.

-However, insurance coverage for in-person mental health services varies widely, depending on the insurance provider, insurance plan, and location.
+However, in-person mental health services coverage varies widely, depending on the insurance provider, insurance plan, and location.
 To confirm coverage, contact the insurance company directly, as it may reimburse some costs of other services.

 How to learn about mental health coverage